Archeryman.com Help for Archery Hunters

 I have found 2 main issues regarding archery hunting.
 First, generally, you will be hunting with the bow from a stand about 20 feet high.
 When you shoot down at a distance of 10-16 yards, your arrow could hit 1" higher than if you were at ground level.
 At 20 yards or more, the error is reduced to almost nothing.
 Several companies make front sights that compensate for this when the bow is tilted down.
 If you get one of these sights, you can eliminate this issue.

 Now, getting back to archery practice.
 Here are some tips regarding archery shooting.
-Your left arm needs to be straight and in line with your shoulders.
-Like gun shooting, you need to squeeze the release without any jerky motion.
+Your left arm needs to be fairly straight and in line with your shoulders.
+Like gun shooting, you need to pull the release without any jerky motion.
 When I shoot, I think about only moving my trigger finger and nothing else.
 Make sure your release hand has your knuckles against your cheek or side of your face.
 To fire, squeeze the release with a steady but swift motion.
 Follow through by holding your arm positions for 1 full second after the shot.
 Grip the bow lightly.
 Grip the release lightly.
 You will have accuracy problems if you grip the bow tightly because you might torque the handle.
 If you grip the release tightly, the same thing can happen.
 This could cause several inches of errors in all directions.
 Grip the handle the same every time.
 The "V" formed by your thumb and index finger should point directly back at the string.
 I keep a slight bend in my left elbow.
 If you use a kisser button, be sure your head is in the same position relative to the bow for all shots.
 If your head turns right or left, up or down, your accuracy could suffer.
 I set my 2nd pin for 25 yards and 3rd pin for 35 yards.
 I don't know if I'll ever shoot that far.

 Your final step should be to simulate a hunting shot by shooting out of a tree stand down to a ground target at 16 to 20 yards.
 I recommend you also put on all your hunting cloths.
 This will give you a final chance to work out any problems with actual hunting conditions.
 You will also see how high, if any, your arrow hits when shooting down.
 I recommend you also shoot a broadhead or 2 at your target to see if they shoot any differently.
 Ideally, there should be no difference between practice arrows with field tips and broad heads.
 Depending on your equipment, you might see a difference.